xazab/wallet-lib/docs/develop/persistence.md

 By just providing a class or instance of a class containing a certain minimal set of methods, one can provide an adapter for various databases, remote services or file storage.

-- `config(props)` - async / optional - When provided, before any execution, this method would be called passing with the following property `name: 'dashevo-wallet-lib'`.
+- `config(props)` - async / optional - When provided, before any execution, this method would be called passing with the following property `name: 'xazab-wallet-lib'`.

 This method intends to allow the preparation of your persistence layer to be ready for further uses (for instance, in a case where your adapter is a database, this would allow to set indexes, and prepare the connection pool).